 Its geographical location and history.
-The influence of the Roman Empire, Austro Hungarian governance and Italy is noticeable in the region's culture, architecture and way year it was founded large car ferries (night ferries)
+The influence of the Roman Empire, Austro Hungarian governance and Italy is noticeable in the region's culture, architecture and way of living.

 The climate variety, from the mountain Učka to flora and fauna of the islands of Cres, Lošinj and Krk also make the region quite different from others.